kashfiya-prog/SCT_WD_2/README.md

 # SCT_WD_2
-This is interactive and user friendly stopwtch web application. has function like startind,pausing,resettind and lappng options.
+This is interactive and user friendly stopwtch web application. has function like starting,pausing,resetting and lappng options.